Graduation address by Rita Arias Jirasek of the National Museum of Mexican Art.

-CHICAGO – On Sunday June 10 at 2:30 p.m. at the National Museum of Mexican Art (1852 West 19th Street) the Illinois Humanities Council (IHC) will celebrate the graduation of The Odyssey Project ‘s Spanish Language class of 2007.
+CHICAGO – On Saturday, June 20 at 1:00 p.m. at the National Museum of Mexican Art (1842 West 19th Street), the Illinois Humanities Council (IHC) will celebrate the graduation of the Spanish Language Odyssey Project’s class of 2009.

-Fundamentos de Educación en Humanidades is part of the Illinois Humanities Council’s The Odyssey Project and offered in partnership with the University of Chicago and the Bard College Clemente Course.
-This course serves native Spanish speakers and is offered at Gads Hill Center in Chicago’s Pilsen neighborhood.
-Students take classes in literature, philosophy, Mexican history, and writing.
+Fundamentos de Educación en Humanidades is part of The Odyssey Project, a program of the Illinois Humanities Council, offered in partnership with the University of Chicago, the National Autonomous University of Mexico, and the Bard College Clemente Course in the Humanities.
+Fundamentos serves native Spanish speakers and is offered at Gads Hill Center in Chicago’s Pilsen neighborhood.
+Students take classes in literature, philosophy, history, art history and writing.
 All reading assignments are in Spanish, as is class discussion.
 Classes meet twice a week from January to June.

-Tuition is free and all books are provided free of charge.
-Bard College grants a certificate of achievement to any student who completes the course and four transferable credit hours to those who complete it at a high level.
+Tuition to all Odyssey Project classes is free and all books are provided free of charge.
+Bard College and the National Autonomous University of Mexico grant certificates of achievement to any student who completes the course and six transferable college credit hours to those who complete it at a high level of achievement.

-The Illinois Humanities Council is an educational organization dedicated to fostering a culture in which the humanities are a vital part of the lives of individuals and communities.
-Through its programs and grants, the IHC promotes greater understanding of, appreciation for, and involvement in the humanities by all Illinoisans, regardless of their economic resources, cultural background, or geographic location.
-Organized as a state affiliate of the National Endowment for the Humanities in 1973, the IHC is now a private nonprofit (501 [c] 3) organization that is funded by contributions from individuals, corporations, and foundations; by the Illinois General Assembly; and by the NEH.
+The Illinois Humanities Council is a nonprofit educational organization [501 (c) 3] dedicated to fostering a culture in which the humanities are a vital part of the lives of individuals and communities.
+Organized in 1973 as the state affiliate of the National Endowment for the Humanities, the IHC creates programs and funds organizations that promote greater understanding of, appreciation for, and involvement in the humanities by all Illinoisans, regardless of their economic resources, cultural background, or geographic location.
+The IHC is supported by state, federal, and private funds.

 D A R E T O K N O W